-Christian entrepreneurship doesn’t have to be complicated.
+Christian business-ownership doesn’t have to be complicated.

 I think it has just become so because of the impression that Christian businesses need to be religious.
 But it doesn’t need to.